Successful WMS Implementation Case Studies

-Founded in 1973, Men’s Wearhouse is one of North America’s largest specialty retailers of men’s apparel with over 1,200 stores.
+Founded in 1973, Men’s Wearhouse is one of the country's largest specialty retailers of men’s apparel with over 700 stores.
 The stores carry a full selection of high-end men’s clothing and accessories.

-Men’s Warehouse’s main distribution center (DC) was a 1.1-million square foot facility in Houston, Texas.
-It is the core retail distribution center for Men’s Warehouse retail stores, as well as 60% of merchandise from K&G Retail stores, acquired in 1999.
+Men’s Warehouse’s main DC was a 1.1-million square foot facility in Houston, Texas.
+It is the core retail distribution center for Men’s Warehouse retail stores, as well as 60 percent of merchandise from K&G Retail stores, acquired in 1999.
 A significant percentage of its garment-on-hanger merchandise is shipped by dedicated fleet to regional hubs across the country. enVista's main objective was to consolidate retail and e-commerce systems to run all operations on a single platform and a central material handling equipment (MHE) integration point.

 enVista acted as the program management role for supply chain execution and MHE software functions for all facilities.
 The implementation of the new systems platform occurred in two distinct phases.

 The first phase focused on using the new systems platform to more efficiently meet Men’s Wearhouse’s growing e-commerce business needs.
 A new WMS and distributed order management (DOM) system were implemented and integrated to an e-commerce web platform.
 These systems allowed strategic decision making regarding e-commerce order fulfillment and room for growth, along with the accuracy and flexibility necessary for seamless execution and delivery.